 Mean score of companies in the Electricity Transmission industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, National Grid's carbon emissions in Great Britain totalled approximately 2,490,000,000 kg CO2e, comprising 377,000,000 kg CO2e from Scope 1 and 2,113,000,000 kg CO2e from Scope 2 emissions.
+In 2024, National Grid's carbon emissions in Great Britain totalled approximately 2,490,000,000 kg CO2e, comprising about 377,000,000 kg CO2e from Scope 1 and about 2,113,000,000 kg CO2e from Scope 2 emissions.
 The company has set ambitious targets to reduce its greenhouse gas emissions, committing to an 80% reduction in absolute Scope 1 and 2 emissions by 2030 from a 1990 base year, and a further 90% reduction by 2040.
-Additionally, National Grid aims to achieve net zero emissions across all scopes by 2050.
-The company has also established interim targets, including a 50% reduction in Scope 1 emissions by 2030 from 2020 levels and a 20% reduction in energy consumption in its offices by 2030 from a 2020 baseline.
-National Grid's commitments align with the Science Based Targets initiative (SBTi), which confirms their targets are consistent with limiting global warming to well below 2°C. Overall, National Grid's climate strategy reflects a comprehensive approach to reducing emissions, with specific focus on both operational efficiencies and broader sustainability goals.
+Additionally, National Grid aims for net zero emissions across all scopes by 2050.
+The company has also established interim targets, including a 50% reduction in Scope 1 emissions by 2030 and a 60% reduction in Scope 1 and 2 emissions from a 2018/19 baseline by 2030.
+These targets align with the Science Based Targets initiative (SBTi) and reflect National Grid's commitment to addressing climate change through significant emissions reductions.
+National Grid's emissions data is cascaded from its parent organization, National Grid plc, ensuring consistency and transparency in its climate commitments.
+The company is actively working towards these goals while also focusing on reducing energy consumption in its offices by 20% by 2030 from a 2020 baseline.

 Access structured emissions data, company-specific emission factors, and source documents